- "KICK OUT THE JAMS, MOTHERFUCKERS!"—MC5, "Kick Out the Jams".

 While everybody loves MC5's volatile proto-punk sound, nobody is really rushing to emulate their far-left politics and affiliation with radical groups such as The White Panther Party (through their manager John Sinclair).
 To be fair, even they didn't last more than a year in their extreme political affiliation and had a falling out with Sinclair.

 - Author Filibuster: Kick Out the Jams (MOTHERFUCKERS) opens with a long speech by the band's "spiritual advisor" Brother J.C.
 Crawford before they kick into the first song.
-I'd be surprised if anybody actually sits through it instead of just skipping to the song itself.

 - The Band Minus the Face: Kramer, Thompson and Davis reunited the band in 2003 and have toured since without Smith or Tyner, who both died.